PROTECTING AN ANCIENT RARE BREED

 - Copper and protein intolerant - DO NOT FEED PRODUCTS suited to commercial breeds

-- Dosing and annual treatments - be advised by vet
+- Dosing and annual treatments - be advised by a vet - preferably one familiar with this breed

 - Ticks are fatal, and if in a tick area, a prescribed application will be essential